White Wilderness 2012:

 Dates

-In 2012, winter fieldwork will be carried out over a 3-week period, chosen to coincide with the best chance for snow cover for tracking purposes and to assess population status at the end of the hunting season.
+Fieldwork is carried out over a 3-week period each winter, chosen to coincide with the best chance for snow cover for tracking purposes and to assess population status at the end of the hunting season.
 You can take part for 1 week (6 nights), 2 weeks (13 nights) or all 3 weeks (20 nights).
-The dates are:
+Next available dates are:

 Prices and booking